 Our revenue varies throughout the year.
 Advertising expenditures, our primary source of revenue, is generally lowest in the first quarter.
-Additionally, given the disruptions in economic activity caused by the COVID-19 pandemic, our quarterly results in 2021 are not necessarily indicative of results that may be achieved in the future.

 Environmental Compliance

 As the owner, lessee or operator of various real properties and facilities, we are subject to various federal, state and local environmental laws and regulations.
 Historically, compliance with these laws and regulations has not had a material adverse effect on our business.
 There can be no assurance, however, that compliance with existing or new environmental laws and regulations will not require us to make significant expenditures of funds.